robotframework/SeleniumLibrary/README.rst

     pip install git+https://github.com/robotframework/SeleniumLibrary.git

-Please note that installation will take some time, because ``pip`` will clone the SeleniumLibrary_ project to a temporary directly and then perform the installation.
+Please note that installation will take some time, because ``pip`` will clone the SeleniumLibrary_ project to a temporary directory and then perform the installation.

 See `Robot Framework installation instructions`_ for detailed information